 Women's Health Nurse Practitioner

-Vanderbilt University School of Nursing is ranked as the #15 graduate school of nursing, according to U.S. News and World Report.
+Vanderbilt University School of Nursing is ranked as the #14 graduate school of nursing, according to U.S. News and World Report.
 We are also next door to Vanderbilt University Medical Center, one of the nation’s top academic medical centers.
-But most importantly, we are committed to the success of our students.
-We offer a rigorous curriculum – one of the largest women’s health programs in the country – taught by nationally known, doctorally prepared faculty who share their own, diverse, real-world experiences and provide clinical experiences in a variety of practice settings.
-Our students benefit from close-knit faculty-student group, personalized attention, and customization to your areas of interest within women’s health.
-You will also benefit from your classmates who have diverse backgrounds and experiences that will enrich your learning experience.
+But most important, we are committed to the success of our students.
+One of the largest women’s health programs in the country, we offer a rigorous curriculum taught by nationally known, doctorally prepared faculty who share their own, diverse, real-world experiences and provide clinical experiences in a variety of practice settings.
+Our students benefit from close-knit faculty-student groups and you will also benefit from classmates with diverse backgrounds and experiences that will enrich your learning experience.